francescobarbarulo/pysim/README.md

 self.emit("response_time", 1.23456789)
 ```

+If the _warm_up_period_ is set, signals emitted in its range are not considered in the statistic computation.

-At the moment, all the statistics are printed at the end of each repetition.
+At the end of the simulation, all the statistics associated to the registered signals are stored in the `experiment_dir` in a `.csv` file named _module_name-signal_name.csv_.

 ## Generating random variates